 - Please refer to Section 2.01.
 It's important to only have as much blade exposed as is necessary to penetrate the cardstock.
 You may also need to raise the blade tip height.
 Reduce your force back to suggested values for the material you are cutting and do a test cut. - Do not use more pressure than is needed.
-If the cardstock is cutting through about 90% of the cut, then turn on Multi-Cut.
-Some cardstocks do better with a second pass at a lower force.
+If the cardstock is cutting through about 90% of the cut, then turn on Multi-cut.
+Some cardstocks do better with a second pass versus using a lot of force.